NicholasAntoniadesEngineer/ble-ecg-embedded-textiles/Data capture /README.md

 # Getting Started

+1. Connect the Raspberry Pi to the local network
+    - Start raspi-config with: sudo raspi-config.
+    - Go into System Options > Wireless LAN.
+    - Type your SSID and your password.
+    - Exit the tool.
+After a few seconds, your Pi is now connected to the wireless network you chose.
-1. Clone repository from git.
+2. Clone repository from git.
     - sudo git clone https://KYMIRARnD@dev.azure.com/KYMIRARnD/Garment%20Integration%20and%20Prototyping/_git/P01-ECG
-2. Change file permissions
+3. Change file permissions
     - sudo chmod -R ugo+rw P01-ECG/
     - sudo chown -R protopi:root P01-ECG/
-3. Install libraries
+4. Install libraries

 # Build and Test